CHAPTER Eng

 New. #13859, eff 3-26-24

-Continuing education activities shall be relevant to the practice of
+education activities shall be relevant to the practice of engineering

-engineering or no credit shall be awarded.
-Such continuing education activities
+or no credit shall be awarded.
+Such continuing education activities may include

 registration including information required for record keeping and reporting.